lalankeba/recipe-share-api/README.md

 - `GET /`: Returns welcome message
 - `POST /auth/register`: Register a new user.
 - `POST /auth/login`: All users login.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+For more information about the MIT License, you can visit the [MIT License page](https://opensource.org/licenses/MIT).

 ## Sample Requests